valentimarco/Flow-Auth/readme.md

 # Flow-Auth
-Microservice to handle all the auth system:
+Microservice to handle Passkey auth system:
+Works only on chrome bc idk what firefox is doing...

 - provide a simple RESTAPI to authenticate and authorize users
 - Fack Javascript.
 Long life to golang!